jhosagid7/jhosagid7/README.md

 ## The hotel project:
 ![Sistem](https://github.com/jhosagid7/jhosagid7/blob/main/20211019_002752.gif)

-A hotel system is a software that allows managing, controlling and optimizing the internal processes of a hotel to guarantee its correct operation and compliance with the essential factors of the same.
+The hotel system is a software that allows managing, controlling and optimizing the internal processes of a hotel to guarantee its correct operation and compliance with the essential factors of the same.

 ## Contact me: